GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/index.md

 ![image](./nesi_images/tuxpeng_hpc.png){width="400"}
 </center>

-## Prerequisites
+!!! check-to-slot "Prerequisites"

     - Familiarity with terminal and basic linux commands
     - Intermediate level knowledge on Molecular Biology and Genetics

 ## Some of the things we won't cover in this workshop